Operations and Performances

 EIM in action

-- EIM’s experts are involved in the 2022 package revision of the TSIs.
+- EIM’s experts are involved in the TSI Revision Package 2023.

 - EIM’s experts are involved in the relevant groups and committees of the European Commission and EU Agency for Railways (ERA) regarding the definition of the parameters that are needed for the route compatibility and drafting of the related documents.